Frequently Asked Questions

 You will need to bring your own sleeping bag and sleeping mats.
 Tents will be provided.

 Once you’ve signed up we will send you the event information guide, which has a recommended kit list so you know exactly what you do and do not need to bring.

 Tents are 2 man pop up tents (allocated one per person) so if you are participating in a couple you can opt to put your bags in one tent and yourselves in another.

 What is the quality of the hotels we will be staying in?

 All the hotels will have a minimum of 3 stars.
 Further detail on each hotel will be sent to you in due course once you have registered.

 Please note: on the final night before Jonhn O’Groats you will be camping on the main site so please ensure you bring a sleeping bag.
 A camping mat will be provided.

 What type of rooms are provided?

-Rooms will be single occupancy, but there is the option for the plus package to opt for a double occupancy room if you are signing up with someone else.
-We cannot guarantee you will be in a twin rooms due to availability of twin rooms at the hotels.
+Rooms will be single occupancy, but there is the option for the plus package to opt for a double occupancy room if you are signing up as a couple.

 Where will I eat breakfast and dinner each day?